danthem/gostats/README.md

 A Dockerfile is included to allow you to build a container for Gostats.
 From within the working directory run:
 * $ `docker build --tag gostats .`

 After build is complete you will have a container image (see `docker image ls`).
-For the docker container to run the configuration file must exist (idic.toml), this file is to be placed within /app in the container.
+For the docker container to run the configuration file must exist (idic.toml), this file is to be placed within /app in the container, without this file the container will immediately exit so make sure to create it before running the container.

 Here's an example an example to run the container:
 * $ `docker run -d -v /dockergostats/:/app -t gostats`